-Walleye and cod are both popular fish people love to cook.
+As a Certified Health Coach some clients ask about healthy fish like cod and walleye.
 They have some similarities but also have differences.
 You may be wondering, what is the difference between walleye and cod?

 Walleye and cod are different species of fish from different families.
-Walleye is a freshwater fish while cod is found in salt water oceans and seas.
+Walleye is a freshwater fish while cod is found in saltwater oceans and seas.
 Adult cod grow longer and weigh more than adult walleye.
-Walleye have dark and gold coloring compared to the light brown coloring on a cod.
+Walleye have dark and gold coloring compared to the light brown coloring on cod.

-This article will include a side-by-side comparison of all the vitamins, minerals and nutrients contained in both fish.
+This article will include a side-by-side comparison of all the vitamins, minerals and nutrients contained in both of them.
 In addition, I’ll examine their tastes, textures, mercury levels, costs and if one can substitute for the other.

-Below is a nutrient comparison of walleye and cod per four ounces:
+Below is a nutrient comparison of both per four ounces: